aozhimin/iOS-Debug-Hacks/README.md

 | 0x20(%rsp) | "TestDDLog:%@" | format | 0x102c5691f <+223>: movq   %r10, 0x20(%rsp) | |
 | 0x28(%rsp) | sender | The first parameter of variable parameters | 0x102c56924 <+228>: movq   %r14, 0x28(%rsp) | A instance of UIButton |

-> If the value in register is a string, like `op` paramter in `rsi` register, the string can be printed directly in LLDB through `po (char *) $rsi` command.
+> If the value of register is a string, like `op` parameter in `rsi` register, the string can be printed directly in LLDB through `po (char *) $rsi` command.
 Else, `po $rsi` can be used to print a value in integer format.

 With the help of assembly language, we can look into some low-level knowledge which is very necessary during debugging.
 I try very hard to introduce the assembly related knowledge as detailed as I can.
-However, the knowledge hierarchy of assembly is too enormous to describle in one article.
+However, the knowledge hierarchy of assembly is too enormous to describe in one article.
 Please refer to the references mentioned above.
 In addition, the third chapter of **CSAPP** -- Machine level representation of a program  is highly recommended too.
 It's a rare good material for reference.

 ## Case

 This article illustrates the procedure of debugging through a real case.
 Some of the details are changed to protect personal privacy.

 ### Issue
 The issue we are going to talk about was happening when I was developing a login SDK.
 One user claimed the app crashed when he pressed the "QQ" button in login page.
-As we debugged this issue, we found the crash happend if the QQ app was not installed at the same time.
+As we debugged this issue, we found the crash happened if the QQ app was not installed at the same time.
 When user presses QQ button to require a login, the QQ login SDK tries to launch an authorization web page in our app.
 In this case, an unrecognized selector error `[TCWebViewController setRequestURLStr:]` occurs.

-> P.S: To focus on the issue, the unneccessary bussion debug information are not listed below.
+> P.S: To focus on the issue, the unnecessary business debug information is not listed below.
 Meanwhile **AADebug** is used as our app name.

 Here is the stack trace of this crash:
 ```